Tweaking¶

 Note

 Please note line 1 and 7.
 Do not change them.
-When changing values, always use tweaks-dist.lua
+When changing values, always use tweaks-dist.lua as a

 reference.
 Do not change to many values at once, it will make it more difficult to find settings